CamusCamel/Camuscamel/README.md

   I sprinkle those interests with pc gaming (Overwatch, Resident Evil and Little Nightmares are some faves), skateboarding and painting.

-  ### My story on how I got into programming:
+  ### My story on how I got into programming: :keyboard:

  * Back in 2016, I was just a student studying biochem and hating every minute.
 Don't get me wrong, though.
 I love learning, but it was pretty rough sitting in those classes.
 I had really enjoyed chemistry and biology in high school, but I lost that enthusiasm in college.
 It could have been the instructors, or even just personal things happening in my life.
 Regardless, I wanted to switch majors, but had no clue as to what I wanted to do with my life.

  * It wasn't until one fateful night during summer, that while googling 'Monty Python memes' - I discoverd my calling finally.
 I came across the link to [Python (Programming Language)](https://en.wikipedia.org/wiki/Python_(programming_language)).
 When I saw that, I thought * What the heck is a programming language?
 How does this relate to Monty Python?...* With those questions in mind and my curious nature, I clicked on the link.

   **Little fun fact:** *Python is actually named after Monty Python.
-Another reason why Python is so great.*
+Another reason why Python is so great.* :snake:

  * When I looked at the link, nothing really made sense at first.
 So as it goes on the internet, I went down the rabbit hole of information trying to understand what the heck I came across.
 Finding out you could actually communicate with a computer was just an insane concept to me.
 I had to learn more.
 I did learn more.
 I then took on "Learn Python the Hard Way" and did so much coding over the summer.
 It was the most fun that I had had in awhile.
 It inspired me to try a class in programming the following semester.